KI7MT/wspr-analytics/experiments/README.md

 python pandas_convert_csv.py -f $csvfile
 ```

-### Pandas Compression Test Results
+### Pandas Compression Test

+* `CSV Reader` - Python Pandas
+* `Parquet Writer` - Python Pandas To Parquet

-The follwing data shows the results of converting several [Apache Parquet][]
+The following data shows the results of converting a CSV file to
+several [Apache Parquet][] formats.
+Substantial disk-space
-formats.
-Substantial disk space conservation can be achived with
+savings can be achived using these methods.
-very little impact when readind as you'll see in the read tests.

-Generally, as the compression increases so does the length of time it takes
+Generally speaking, as the compression increases so does the length
-to create the file.
-However, the disk savings are substantial.
-Using
+of time it takes to create the file.
+However, the disk-space savings
-[Apache Spark][], read times are on par with the results you'll see from the
-the read tests below ( Very Fast !! ).
+are impressive.

->NOTE : make note of the CSV Read Time while using [Pandas] in a a `Single Thead`
+>NOTE : Make note of the CSV Read Time while using [Pandas] in a `Single Thead`

 Disk space savings range from `>= 5 : 1` to `8 : 1` depending on the compression
 you'd like to use.
-It's a `substantial` savings.
+It's a `substantial` savings no matter which you chose.

 ```bash
 Pandas CSV Conversion Method